 I’ll start with a disclaimer that is required by both my employer and my type of job.
 It’s my personal blog, which is entirely independent of IBM.
 My articles and comments are my own and don’t necessarily represent my employer’s positions, strategies, or opinions.

-In case you were wondering, the uncommon surname is due to the fact that I’m Italian and I was born and raised in Italy.
+In case you were wondering, I’m Italian and I was born and raised in Italy.
 In 2003.
 I decided to leave my country, foreseeing the worsening of its economy in the years to come.
-I spent two and a half years in Ireland, and then between early 2006 and January 2012 I lived in Toronto with my beautiful Canadian wife (who has an awesome vintage blog).
-In early 2012 we moved to Penticton, B.C. (also in Canada).
+I spent two and a half years in Ireland, and then I moved to Canada in 2006.

-The “Zen” in the title of this blog should be intended philosophically and not religiously, as I’m a happy rationalist atheist.
+The “Zen” in the title of this blog should be intended philosophically and not religiously.

-I’m very passionate about programming languages, algorithms, database and development in general, and I have a soft spot for mathematics as well (see my math blog).
+I’m very passionate about programming and AI, and I have a soft spot for mathematics as well (I used to run a math blog before I sold it).
 I’m mostly interested in dynamic languages, and best known for Ruby, but I also know and program in a few other languages and never stop looking at interesting developments elsewhere.
 My favorite web framework is Rails, but I’m not religious about it.
 I am a big advocate of using the right tool for the right job, and whatever makes you happy in the end.